hslima00/ivao_project/README.md

 This project generates a website that displays the online/offline status of all the friends in an IVAO WebEye Account.

 ### Requirements

+Project **only** runs on a Windows with Chrome v81 installed due to the ChromeDriver binary!
+This issue will be addressed eventually!

 The following files must be provided in the project's root directory:

 #### config.ini